tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/负载均衡实例/创建 Anycast 实例_intl_en.md

 - Europe and the North America: Toronto, Silicon Valley, Frankfurt, Virginia, and Moscow.
 - Southeast Asia: Singapore, Seoul, Mumbai, Bangkok, and Tokyo.

->
+>?
 >- The anycast capability of Anycast CLB is implemented by binding an Anycast EIP to a private network CLB instance.
->- Anycast EIP can be bound to private network CLB instances but not classic private network CLB instances.
+>- Anycast EIP can be bound to private network CLB instances but not classic private network CLB instances or classic network CLB instances.
 >

 ## Anycast CLB Use Cases
 ### Unified server for cross-region access
 If you are in the gaming industry, you may hope that the players from different places are in the same server region or that your branches around the globe can share the same IDC.
 You can use Anycast CLB to deploy real servers in one region (such as Guangzhou), purchase an Anycast CLB instance in that region and select the publishing regions as needed.
 In this way, players or employees can obtain the nearby access to the same real servers.